VladimirBeauge/CPU-Ping-Reporter/README.md

 ### Include Router info: temp(B/A), make, model
 ### Run project multiple times on school network
 ### Incorporate WireShark, Zenmap etc
-### Create online web attack to attack and recieve data from using autorun
+### Create online web app to attack and recieve data from using autorun
 ### use crontabs -_-